osamabel/inception/README.md

 >---
 > Dokcerfile : <br>
-`A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.` `Using docker build users can create an automated build that executes several command-line instructions in succession.` [Dockerfile reference](https://docs.docker.com/engine/reference/builder/)<br>
+`A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.`<br>
+`Using docker build users can create an automated build that executes several command-line instructions in succession.`<br>
+[Dockerfile reference](https://docs.docker.com/engine/reference/builder/)<br>
 [Best Practices for Writing a Dockerfile ](https://blog.bitsrc.io/best-practices-for-writing-a-dockerfile-68893706c3?source=search_post---------0----------------------------)<br>
 [Docker 101: Fundamentals & The Dockerfile ](https://itnext.io/docker-101-fundamentals-the-dockerfile-b33b59d0f14b#:~:text=The%20Dockerfile%20%E2%80%94%20where%20it%20all%20begins)<br>